So you want to find the cheapest full canvas suit? Does that even exist?

 The answer depends on what exactly you’re looking for in a suit and what exactly you consider cheap.

-First, let’s clarify the difference between a full canvas suit jacket, a half canvas suit jacket and a fused suit jacket.
+First, let’s briefly clarify the difference between a full canvas suit jacket, a half canvas suit jacket and a fused suit jacket.

 Full Canvas Suit Jacket

 A full canvas jacket is considered the gold standard of men’s suit craftsmanship.
 Inside, an interior layer of canvassing material is placed between the outer suit fabric and inner lining of the jacket.